 It’s hard to synthesize all the problems that resulted from the family separation policy, but Lunn says she felt one particularly harmful misconception proliferated the media this past summer.
 “I think there was a huge misunderstanding in the media that these families all entered the country unlawfully and that the zero-tolerance policy was a result of them coming into the country without permission,” Lunn says.
 “A lot of them came through ports of entry and said ‘I’m afraid, I’m seeking asylum, please help me and protect me.’”
 Pursuant to the Immigration and Nationality Act, refugees who arrive at the border or are already in the country can request asylum.
 They then must demonstrate a “well-founded fear of persecution” in their home country to be granted protection by the U.S government.

-When I spoke with Lockwood recently about these cases, the moment she took that call in front of Buffalo Wild Wings still stood out in her mind, a powerful memory that had refused to blur with the passage of time.
-Lockwood recalled how when she was on the phone, she could see her family in the restaurant through the window.
+When I spoke with the FPG associate recently about these cases, the moment she took that call in front of Buffalo Wild Wings still stood out in her mind, a powerful memory that had refused to blur with the passage of time.
+She recalled how when she was on the phone, she could see her family in the restaurant through the window.
 She didn’t take lightly the fact that she knew she was about to walk back inside and eat with her loved ones, and that the women in the Aurora detention center didn’t even know where their children were sleeping.

-“I’m an immigrant myself,” says Lockwood, who came to U.S. from Mexico in 1987 and eventually became a citizen.
+“I’m an immigrant myself,” says the associate, who came to U.S. from Mexico in 1987 and eventually became a citizen.
 “Being an immigrant and a mother, these cases felt so personal….
 I didn’t want to look back and think I could have done something and didn’t.

 To speak with an experienced immigration appellate lawyer DC residents trust, call The Federal Practice Group now.